-"Best public relations degree" is one of the most-asked AI prompts in the higher-education category.
-The answer the engines produce shapes where the next cohort of communications talent applies, enrolls, and gets trained.
+"Best public relations degree" is one of the most-asked questions in higher education.
+The answer shapes where the next cohort of communications talent applies, enrolls, and gets trained.

-It is also a question that is generally answered badly.
-The legacy rankings were built for a discipline that no longer fully exists.
-The conventional answer — a list of well-known programs with a paragraph on each — doesn’t address what actually matters in 2026: which programs are training students for the communications discipline as it operates now, not as it operated in 2015.
+It is also a question that is often answered badly.
+The conventional answer — a list of well-known programs with a paragraph on each — doesn't address what actually matters: which programs are training students for the work the discipline now does, not the work it did fifteen years ago.

 This piece reverses the usual structure.
 The methodology for evaluating a PR program is the article.
 The schools are the evidence.